hidwoc/ruby-formatter-vscode-setup/README.md

 ```
 > Most of this can be found in the [Ruby by Peng Lv](https://github.com/rubyide/vscode-ruby) documentation

+## Endwise
+Automatically adds the "end" keyword wherever it is needed.

+---
+Just install from the marketplace and you are good to go!

-## Local Project Config
+# Local Project Config

-### RuboCop
+## RuboCop

+RuboCop is a **highly** opinionated formatter.

+---

-Install **RuboCop** via CLI:
+Install via CLI:

 ```
 gem install rubocop
 ```

+OR

-Or add to Gemfile:
+Add to Gemfile:
 ```
 gem 'rubocop', require: false
 ```

-Then execute `bundle`
+...then execute `bundle`

-Run rubocop with configured `Format Document` command or execute:
+Run RoboCop with configured `Format Document` command or execute:
 ```
 rubocop
 ```

 ### RuboCop-Rails Extension

-1. Install
+---

-In CLI:
+Install via CLI:

 ```
 gem install rubocop-rails
 ```

 OR

 Add to Gemfile:
 ```
 gem 'rubocop-rails'
 ```
+...then execute `bundle`

-2. Configure RuboCop to load the Rails extension
+Configure RuboCop to load the Rails extension in CLI:

-In CLI:
 ```
 rubocop --require rubocop-rails
 ```